thecodecrate/python-pipeline/tests/spec-001--class-composition-with-partial-classes.md

 Some languages, like C#, have built-in support for partial classes.
 In C#, you can define a class in multiple files using the `partial` keyword.

 Other languages, like Python, don't have built-in support for partial classes.
-However, you can achieve similar functionality by using traits, mixins, multiple inheritance, or a chained single inheritance pattern.
+However, you can achieve similar functionality by using traits, mixins, multiple inheritance, or with a single inheritance composition.

-## A Convention for Partial Classes
+## Specification

-The approach consists of three main components:
+This specification consists of three main components:

 1. **Base Class**: Defines the core functionality of the class.
-2. **Partials**: Partial classes that add additional functionality.
+2. **Partials**: Partial classes that add extra functionality.
 3. **Composed Class**: Combines the base class and partials into a single class.

 A composed class typically looks like this: